General solutions of one class of field equations: Clifford field vectors and an algebra of -forms.

-Example.
-Let we have a frame field $y^\mu_a=y^\mu_a(x)$ and a smooth function $S\in\cl^\times(p,q)\T$ with values in the set of invertible Clifford algebra elements.
+For example, let us consider a frame field $y^\mu_a=y^\mu_a(x)$ and a smooth function $S\in\cl^\times(p,q)\T$ with values in the set of invertible Clifford algebra elements.
 With the help of generators $e^a$ we get the vector field

 It is easy to see that components of this vector field satisfy relations (\ref{main:id:h}) and (\ref{h1hn}), i.e. $h^\mu$ is a Clifford field vector.

 Components of field vector transform under (orthogonal) changes of coordinates (\ref{x:trans}) using standard tensor transformation law